Horizontal Federated Learning with Intel TDX

 English version:https://www.alibabacloud.com/help/en/elastic-compute-service/latest/build-a-tdx-confidential-computing-environment

-Notice: Ali TDX instance is under external public preview.
+Notice: Ali TDX instances are under external public preview.